GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 If I remember right, the original version contained only the very basics: support for a background image, on-click event, text, child elements, and the layout type (row, column, pure x/y).
 It also used to support drag and drop.
 Implement *that* at your own peril.

-It's all gotten more complicated since and, you'll be happy to know, the concept of controls has emerged, though not through the C++ side of things.
-We'll get to that in later articles.
-This means that every UI element contains all the attributes used to make up everything seen in the UI. `DialogItem` is reported as being 1,480 bytes in release mode.
+It's all gotten more complicated since then.
+Additionally, the concept of controls *did* emerge, though not through the C++ side of things.
+We'll get to that a little later.

+A consequence of this setup is that every UI element contains all the attributes used to make up everything seen in the UI. `DialogItem` is reported as being 1,480 bytes in release mode.
 It's quite large.
+This is one reason why `DialogItem`s are stored as a vector on its parent and not, say, a bunch of pointers.
+(We'll ignore the possible bikeshedding in this article.
+The data side of things changed quite a few times.)

 And, okay, I lied.
 There is one specific control: lists.
 For a later article.

 But of course, the definition of a TGUI `UIFrame` is just as important as the engine code behind it.
 TGUI's XML might as well be its own language and is one of its primary strengths, I think.

-## But First

-I will be blunt: I will neither encourage nor discourage you from using the general paradigm used by Twin Gods' UI.
-This is only one man's journey from an empty code file to a fully-featured UI that could actually be used in a professional video game.

-A few names.
-Twin Gods' engine is dubbed **Hauntlet**.
-The UI library has no name so we'll refer to it as "Twin Gods UI", or "TGUI" (because I think HUI sounds silly).
-Like all the rest of Hauntlet, it is in C++ and is rendered with OpenGL 4.6.

 ## Defining a UI